 Depending on the risk and scope of the event, Safety & Risk Management will advise if a Fire Marshal Permit is required [$$].

-Vehicles parked on campus are required to display a CSU Stanislaus parking decal, daily permit, visitor permit, or be parked in an area reserved for a specific event (parking moratorium) that is issued by the University Police.
+Vehicles parked on campus are required to display a Stanislaus State parking decal, daily permit, visitor permit, or be parked in an area reserved for a specific event (parking moratorium) that is issued by the University Police.
 Special parking arrangements must be indicated on the SESP form.
 Acquiring a parking pass is required to avoid any type of parking citation.
 Additional information may be found at Parking On Campus

 The University Police provide oversight of all special events held on campus and take intervention measures as appropriate to provide protection for participants and attendees as well as appropriate measure for the security of University property.

 - The number and type of security personnel required for each special event will be determined by the University Police [$$]

 - The University Police have authority to shut down a special event when it is determined that to continue the event would place the welfare and/or safety of spectators, performers, or other persons at immediate risk of serious injury or death or risk of significant property damage.
 The senior Officer on scene shall take into account the totality of the circumstances and whenever possible notify the Chief or Lieutenant prior to taking action.

 There may be an additional cost or fee associated with this requirement.